pit30m/pit30m/README.md

 A fraction of the images in the dataset exhibit artifacts such as a strong purple tint or missing data (white images).
 An even smaller fraction of these purple images sometimes shows strong blocky compression artifacts.
 These represent a known (and, at this scale, difficult to avoid) problem; it was already present in the original raw logs from which we generated the public facing benchmark.
 Perfectly blank images can be detected quite reliably in a data loader or ETL script by checking whether `np.mean(img) > 250`.

 On example of a log with many blank (whiteout) images is `8438b1ba-44e2-4456-f83b-207351a99865`.

+### Ground Truth Sanitization

+Poses belonging to test-query are not available and have been removed with zeroes / NaNs / blank submap IDs in the corresponding pose files and indexes.
+The long term plan is to use this held-out test query ground truth for a public leaderboard.
+More information will come in the second half of 2023.
+In the meantime, there should be a ton of data to iterate on using the publicly available train and val splits.